Skip to main content

 Code Course Title Description

-HIST 1103 F Survey of American History Meaning, vitality, and uniqueness of United States history since 1492 through a thematic examination of the nation
+HIST 1103 F Survey of American History Meaning, vitality, and uniqueness of United States history since 1492 through a thematic examination of the nation’s past.

-DH HIST 3703 A Oklahoma History Early Exploration and establishment of Indian Territory; the rise and demise of the Five Indian Nations; and the organization and development of the 46th state to the present.
-Required of all Oklahoma candidates for teacher's licensure/certification in social studies.
+DH HIST 3703 A Oklahoma History Early exploration and establishment of Indian Territory; the rise and demise of the Five Indian Nations; and the organization and development of the 46th state to the present.

 Code Course Title Description

-A MATH 1483A Mathematical Functions and Their Uses Analysis of functions and their graphs from the viewpoint of rates of change; linear, exponential, logarithmic and other functions.
+A MATH 1483A Mathematical Functions and Their Uses Analysis of functions and their graphs from the viewpoint of rates of change.
+Linear, exponential, logarithmic and other functions.
+Applications to the natural sciences, agriculture, business and the social sciences.

-A MATH 2103B Business Calculus An introduction to differential and integral calculus.
+A MATH 2103B Business Calculus An introduction to calculus in the context of applications to a business.

 Code Course Title Description